maybebyte/anthesis/nix-internals-cflags.md

 I'm interested in having these details for, I feel I should share what I have so far.

-Documentation for compilation flags can be found in these places:
+Some relevant documentation can be found in these places:

 - [GCC flag docs](https://gcc.gnu.org/onlinedocs/gcc/Option-Summary.html)
 - [Clang flag docs](https://clang.llvm.org/docs/ClangCommandLineReference.html)